Hasan Mashhud Chowdhury: Bangladesh Army

-Chowdhury was repatriated to Bangladesh Army on January 1974, and enlisted to 17th East Bengal Regiment as company commander Delta.
-He was promoted to major on 1975 and posted as the brigade major of the 46th independent infantry brigade, headquartered at Dhaka.
-Chowdhury commanded two infantry battalions as lieutenant colonel and was furthermore was designated as general staff officer (grade-1) in the 9th infantry division then headquartered at Dhaka and the Bangladesh Military Academy.
-He also commanded an infantry brigade in Savar as a proxy in the rank of colonel on 1986.
-Chowdhury was soon promoted to brigadier general in 1987 and was designated as director general of Special Security Force.
+Chowdhury was repatriated to the Bangladesh Army in January 1974, and enlisted in the 17th East Bengal Regiment as company commander Delta.
+He was promoted to major in 1975 and posted as the brigade major of the 46th Independent Infantry Brigade, headquartered at Dhaka.
+Chowdhury commanded two infantry battalions as lieutenant colonel and was furthermore designated as general staff officer (grade-1) in the 9th Infantry Division, then headquartered at Dhaka and the Bangladesh Military Academy.
+He also commanded an infantry brigade in Savar as a proxy in the rank of colonel in 1986.
+Chowdhury was soon promoted to brigadier general in 1987 and was designated as director general of the Special Security Force.

-He returned to army on 1988 and commanded two infantry brigades on Cumilla and Khagrachhari respectively and commandant of School of Infantry and Tactics.
-Chowdhury was ameliorated to major general on May 1995 and was designated as commandant of the Defence Services Command and Staff College.
-After a year he was transferred to 11th Infantry Division as general officer commanding and area commanding Bogra area.
-He replaced major general Golam Helal Morshed Khan one of the plotters of 1996 Bangladeshi coup attempt.
+He returned to the army in 1988 and commanded two infantry brigades on Cumilla and Khagrachhari, respectively and was commandant of the School of Infantry and Tactics.
+Chowdhury was promoted to major general in May 1995 and was designated as commandant of the Defence Services Command and Staff College.
+After a year he was transferred to the 11th Infantry Division as general officer commanding and area commanding the Bogra area.
+He replaced Major General Golam Helal Morshed Khan, one of the plotters of 1996 Bangladeshi coup attempt.

-In 1997, Chowdhury was posted at army headquarters as the Chief of the General Staff under lieutenant general Mustafizur Rahman.
+In 1997, Chowdhury was posted at army headquarters as the Chief of the General Staff under Lieutenant General Mustafizur Rahman.
 Chowdhury later served as commandant of the National Defence College from 1 March 2000 for 9 months.
-On December that year he was dispatched to Ministry of Foreign Affairs as ambassador to United Arab Emirates.
+In December of that year, he was dispatched to the Ministry of Foreign Affairs as ambassador to the United Arab Emirates.